yiqingBo/unireps.github.io/_posts/2024-10-09-guidelines.md

 Now to the exciting part—**writing your blogpost**!

+### Topics and Styles 📝

+We welcome blogposts of different nature:
+- New or early-stage research results 🧑‍🔬
+- Tutorial-style summaries of key methods and literature 🔍
+- Opinion pieces on relevant topics in UniReps 🧠
+- And more!

+Remember, the goal is to share your insights, spark discussions, and connect with the community.
+Keep it engaging and accessible to the [broad workshop audience](https://unireps.org/2024/)!

 ### Create a New Post

 Head over to the `_posts/` directory and create a new file following this format: